Boiler Upgrade Scheme (BUS)

 Upfront Capital Grants

-Under the scheme, homeowners will be able to claim up to £5,000 towards the installation of an air source heat pump.
+Under the scheme, homeowners can claim up to £5,000 towards the installation of an air source heat pump.
 For ground source heat pumps, vouchers of up to £6,000 can be claimed.
 BUS vouchers will have validity periods of 3 months for air source and 6 months for ground source heat pumps.

 BUS Application Process